 Entering school goes quite smoothly for most children; but according to one study, between 8 and 21 percent of children have trouble adapting to school.
-[4] Moreover, data from the Québec Survey of Child Development in Kindergarten 2017 (EQDEM) showed that nearly one in three children (29%) in the Estrie region is vulnerable in at least one developmental domain.
+[4] Moreover, data from the Québec Survey of Child Development in Kindergarten 2017 (EQDEM) showed that more than one in four children (27.7%) in Québec is vulnerable in at least one developmental domain.
 [5]